php-dev-br/laravel-doc-pt-br/eloquent-relationships.md

         //
     }

-You can combine `using` and `withPivot` in order to retrieve columns from the intermediate table.
-For example, you may retrieve the `created_by` and `updated_by` columns from the `UserRole` pivot table by passing the column names to the `withPivot` method:

-    <?php

-    namespace App;

-    use Illuminate\Database\Eloquent\Model;

-    class Role extends Model
-    {
-        /**
-         * The users that belong to the role.
-         */
-        public function users()
-        {
-            return $this->belongsToMany('App\User')
-                            ->using('App\UserRole')
-                            ->withPivot([
-                                'created_by',
-                                'updated_by'
-                            ]);
-        }
-    }

 <a name="has-many-through"></a>
 ### Has Many Through

 The "has-many-through" relationship provides a convenient shortcut for accessing distant relations via an intermediate relation.
 For example, a `Country` model might have many `Post` models through an intermediate `User` model.
 In this example, you could easily gather all blog posts for a given country.
 Let's look at the tables required to define this relationship:

     countries
         id - integer